KamLan/tech-challenges/ops/challenge-ansible/README.md

 ## To create and run the virtual machines, you have to run in a shell in ops/challenge-ansible directory
     ./init.sh

-### I had issues on virtualbox to make unattended installation directly frombash with vboxmanage, so I decided to use vagrant to make it possible
+### I had issues on virtualbox to make unattended installation directly from bash with vboxmanage, so I decided to use vagrant to make it possible

 ```
 .